larabatman/annotation_of_eukaryotic_genome/README.md

 After gene domain annotation,  29975 / 37761 (79.4%) proteins got at least one hit and are annotated. mRNAs with any InterPro/Pfam tag in the GFF summed to 29975, and 18869 had mRNAs with GO terms added.

-Now to assess the quality of our predictions and annotations, we can measure the Anootation Edit Distance AED, that ranges from 0 to 1 where 0 is perfect evidnece support and 1 no support.
+Now to assess the quality of our predictions and annotations, we can measure the Annotation Edit Distance AED, that ranges from 0 to 1 where 0 is perfect evidence support and 1 no support.
 This measure is computed per mRNA by comparing the predicted features to aligned evidence from RNA-seq assemblies and proteins.
 It is an overlap of sensitivity (SN), the fraction of evidence covered by the model and precision (PPV), the fraction of the model covered by evidence such taht AED = 1- (SN + PPV)/2.

 Run 05f_run_AED.sh